wcout/wcout.github.io/animgif.md

 ## Solution 1: External Widget

 My first solution was an external Widget `Fl_Anim_GIF`, derived from the basic FLTK widget `Fl_Box`.
-This solution works well and can be found in the folder `extern` (It will probably be not developed further - see below).
+This solution works well and can be found in the folder `extern`.

 But Kleine Bre's design approach to expand the `Fl_GIF_Image` class with animation capabilties seems advantegeous.
 On the other hand I did not want to have `Fl_GIF_Image` load animated files